braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 ### 2.2.1.3 Diagram: The Failure of Antisymmetry {#2.2.1.3}

-**Visualizing why a Self-Loop is technically allowed by mathematical antisymmetry but disastrous for physical causality.**
+**Visualization of why a Self-Loop is technically allowed by mathematical antisymmetry but disastrous for physical causality.**

 ```text
 THE INERTIA OF SELF-LOOPS